app-ui/terminal-text/readme.md

 # APP UI: Terminal Text

-Web Component using Polymer that animates text like an old school terminal
+Web Component using using [VanillaJS](http://vanilla-js.com/) that animates text like an old school terminal

 ## Examples